 I don’t agree with the idea of having one theme for your main website and a completely different one for your mobile site.
 Your website should convey a consistent brand identity regardless of the device it is viewed on.
 Yes, the layout should adapt to each device - but the overall design and branding should not.

-There are alternative solutions which allow more control over the design of your WordPress mobile site.
-The following mobile site options are not specific to WordPress, but they are WordPress-friendly.
-This means that they can be used to create WordPress mobile sites, even though they are hosted services rather than plugins.
+There is an alternative solution which allows more control over the design of your WordPress mobile site.
+The mobile site option is not specific to WordPress, but it is WordPress-friendly.
+This means that it can be used to create WordPress mobile sites, even though it is a hosted service rather than a plugin.

 Mobify offers a free service that makes it quite easy to create a mobile site.
 It has a useful tutorial to help you set things up (although make sure you don’t accidentally exit the tutorial like I did, as it’s almost impossible to find it again!).

 I did find Mobify a bit confusing and difficult to navigate.
 But the worst thing is that you need to edit the CSS code to have any real control over the design and colour scheme of your mobile WordPress site.
 This didn’t meet my requirements, so I moved on.

 My recommendation - DudaMobile